 All of those benefits were possible because I had Google Workspace.
-Sign up below to get a 14-day free trial and 10% OFF your first year!
+Sign up below to get a 14-day free trial and 10% to 15% OFF your first year!

-Enter your email below to get your 10% off coupon code!
+Enter your email below to get your coupon code!
 Google requires that we send them individually.

-One last note–if you’re a registered nonprofit, you can get email hosting for free via Google for Nonprofits.
+One last note–if you’re a registered nonprofit, you can get Google Workspace at a discounted rate, or even for free through Google for Nonprofits.
 Regardless of whether you’re a nonprofit or for-profit, it’s best to take the long-term view and sign up to get all of Google’s business productivity tools.
 If you want to switch later, it will be a pain in the butt to transfer all your emails to Google Workspace.
-But if you still want a quick fix for the time being, here’s a quick workaround to use Gmail with your own, custom domain.
+But if you still want a quick fix for the time being, here’s a quick workaround to use Gmail with your own, custom domain for free.

 Basically, you’ll just forward all the mail from firstname.lastname@example.org to a Gmail account, and change a setting so outgoing mail says email@example.com too.
 That’s it!
 So let’s jump right in.

 1) Create a Gmail Account